 Local engines options will be limited and no manual transmissions will be available in SA.
 DSG all the way!

-If you are wanting to know more about the GTI and Golf R, you’ll have to wait until early 2020 when those Golf variants will be officially revealed.
 Right now though, the most powerful model available in Europe is the GTE plug-in hybrid which boasts 180 kW, which is certainly not boring.
 There will be a whole host of petrol and diesel engines, with some models featuring 48V mild-hybrid setups and will wear eTSI badges.
+The Golf GTD will offer about 147 kW from a 2.0-litre turbodiesel engine, if reports are to be believed...

 The non-electrified motors offer outputs of 66 kW, 81 kW, 96 kW and 110 kW.
 The first outputs are from the 1.0-litre 3-cylinder, while the 110 kW motor is the 1.5-litre turbo 4-cylinder engine.
 Volkswagen SA will only offer a DSG and no manual transmission will be offered.